Forging quantum data: classically defeating an IQP-based quantum test: Discussion

 A natural question is whether it is possible to modify the original protocol such that this attack is not successful.
 Perhaps $P$ can be engineered such that either 1) it is not possible to generate a large number of vectors that all have a known inner product with $\boldsymbol{s}$, or 2) the rank of the matrix $M$ formed by these generated vectors will never be sufficiently high to allow solution of the linear system.

-For 1), our ability to generate many vectors orthogonal to $\boldsymbol{s}$ relies on the fact that the extended quadratic residue code is even and self-dual.
-These characteristics imply that if $P_{\boldsymbol{s}}\ \boldsymbol{d}$ has even parity, \emph{all} of our subsequently generated vectors will have $\boldsymbol{m}_{i}\cdot\boldsymbol{s}=0$.
-Building $P$ via a code without the self-dual property would remove this possibility, though the challenge is to do so while still maintaining the bias in the quantum case, and without opening up a new avenue to discovering $\boldsymbol{s}$.
-I leave that pursuit open.
+For 1), our ability to generate many vectors orthogonal to $\boldsymbol{s}$ relies on the fact that the code generated by the hidden submatrix $P_{\boldsymbol{s}}$ has codewords $\boldsymbol{c}$ with $\mathrm{wt}(\boldsymbol{c}) \in \{-1, 0\} \pmod 4$, as shown in the proof of Theorem~\ref{thm:correctprob}.
+Unfortunately, this property regarding the weights of the codewords is precisely what gives the quantum sampling algorithm its bias toward generating vectors with $\boldsymbol{x} \cdot \boldsymbol{s} = 0$ (see Fact~\ref{fact:quantum-strategy}).
+This fact seems to preclude the possibility of simply removing the special property of the submatrix $P_{\boldsymbol{s}}$ to prevent the attack.

-For 2), the main obstacle is that the matrix $P$ \emph{must }have rank $n$ because embedded in it is a code of rank $n$.
-The only hope is to somehow engineer the matrix such that linear combinations generated in the specific way described above will not be linearly independent.
-It's not at all clear how one would do that, and furthermore, adding structure to the previously-random extra rows of $P$ runs the risk of providing even more information about the secret vector $\boldsymbol{s}$.
-Perhaps one could \emph{prove} that the rank of $M$ will be large even for worst-case inputs $P$---this would also be an interesting future direction.
+For 2), the main obstacle is that the matrix $P$ \emph{must} have rank $n$ because embedded in it is a code of rank $n$.
+The only hope is to somehow engineer the matrix such that linear combinations generated in the specific way described above will not themselves be linearly independent.
+It is not at all clear how one would do that, and furthermore, adding structure to the previously-random extra rows of $P$ runs the risk of providing even more information about the secret vector $\boldsymbol{s}$.
+Perhaps one could \emph{prove} that the rank of $M$ will be large even for worst-case inputs $P$---this could be an interesting future direction.

 \paragraph{Protocols with provable hardness}